What Is the American Opportunity Tax Credit?

 - The credit does not cover costs associated with room, board, transportation, or medical insurance.

-A student eligible for the American Opportunity tax credit:
+Who is an eligible student for the American Opportunity Tax Credit?

 The IRS does not require you to reduce qualified expenses by any amount you pay with borrowed funds, such as student loans or credit cards.
 However, you may not include any amount you receive from: